Shandong Aure Chemical Co., Ltd.

 Considerations and Challenges

-Alum is cost-effective and adaptable but increases sludge volume, potentially raising disposal costs.
+Aluminum Sulfate is cost-effective and adaptable but increases sludge volume, potentially raising disposal costs.
 Residual aluminum must be monitored to avoid toxicity (e.g., <0.2 mg/L in drinking water).
-Alternatives like ferric chloride may be used for specific needs, and combining alum with polymers optimizes performance.
+Alternatives like ferric chloride may be used for specific needs, and combining Aluminum Sulfate with polymers optimizes performance.
 Environmental regulations (e.g., Clean Water Act) mandate proper dosing to minimize impacts.

 In summary, aluminum sulfate is a cornerstone of water and wastewater treatment, excelling in coagulation-flocculation to remove diverse pollutants efficiently and economically, ensuring safer water resources.